-- conanfile (Required): A ConanFile object to get the package\folder and cpp\info. - folder (Optional, Defaulted to None): String indicating the subfolder name inside conanfile. package\folder where the library files are.
+- conanfile (Required): A ConanFile object from which to get the package\folder. - folder (Optional, Defaulted to "lib"): The subfolder where the library files are.

 Warning: This tool collects the libraries searching directly inside the package folder and returns them in no specific order.
 If libraries are inter-dependent, then package\info() method should order them to achieve correct linking order.